 All federal financial aid programs require that the college evaluate the student's financial need.
-This is based on the ability of the parent (and/ or student) to contribute toward educational expenses.
+This is based on the ability of the parent (and/or student) to contribute toward educational expenses.
 Students should apply online by completing the Free Application for Federal Student Aid (FAFSA) provided by the U.S. Department of Education using Jackson State's Federal School Code 004937.

 The website is www.fafsa.ed.gov.

-Financial aid can be awarded only after the following requirements are matching and can be awarded only after the following requirements are met:
+Financial aid can be awarded only after the following requirements are met: